-How it works: Participants need to first register by emailing email@example.com.
+How it works: Participants must register by Feb.
+28 to email@example.com.
 Any student who wants to participate needs to carefully read the rules, set-up their garden, collect the required data, and turn in all results to the Cosmosphere at firstname.lastname@example.org on or before April 30, 2019.
 The full set of rules and FAQ are below, or you can download them here.

 Space Agriculture Contest 2019 General Contest Rules: